sagemath/trac_to_gh/Issue 310.md

 # Issue 310: Debian testing version of mercurial refers to plugin not included in SAGE mercurial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/310

 Original creator: cwitty